richardjelinek-fastest/sv-router/docs/guide/common/active-route.md

 ## Programmatically

-For more complex scenarios, check if a route is active using the `isActive` function:
+For more complex scenarios, check if a route is active using the `isActive` function, which provides auto-complete and type checking for your routes:

 ::: code-group